-Adoration 4 Adventure’s 2 day itinerary for Portland, Oregon, U.S.A.
+Adoration 4 Adventure’s 2-day budget itinerary for Portland, Oregon, U.S.A.

 What would your perfect itinerary for Portland, Oregon look like?
-Our 48 hour itinerary includes taking in city views, gorgeous park walks, sampling delicious local brews, feasting on mouth-watering donuts and even a visit to a waterfall.
+My 48 hour itinerary includes taking in city views, gorgeous park walks, sampling delicious local brews, feasting on mouth-watering donuts, and even a visit to a waterfall.

-We stayed at Northwest Portland Hostel & Guesthouse, conveniently located in the northwest area and within walking distance to downtown.
-The hostel staff are experts on the area and happy to share their knowledge.
-In fact, the majority of our activities were based on guidance provided by the staff or found while perusing the many information boards within the hostel and guesthouse.
+I stayed at Northwest Portland Hostel & Guesthouse, conveniently located in the northwest area and within walking distance to downtown.
+The hostel staff is experts on the area and happy to share their knowledge.
+In fact, the majority of my activities were based on guidance provided by the staff or found while perusing the many information boards within the hostel and guesthouse.

-The following is our recommendation for the perfect 48 hour itinerary in Portland, including the budget breakdown from our recent trip.
+The following are my recommendations for the perfect 48-hour itinerary in Portland, including the budget breakdown.

 Day 1: Portland, Oregon

 Portland is known as ” The City of Roses” and the place to see those roses is in Washington Park.
 A sprawling public space, Washington Park is home to an international test garden featuring hundreds of rose varieties.